 Compared to commercial flights, helicopters are more reliable, comfortable, and safe.
 Moreover, they can fly even in bad weather, making delays less frequent.

-If you decide to take the helicopter option, inform us in advance so we can make the booking before you arrive in Nepal.
+If you decide to take the helicopter option, inform us in advance.
+So we can make the booking before you arrive in Nepal.

 Flight Delays and Cancellations